mark8m/course-docs/docs/course-outline.md

 It is imperative that students review the dates of all course assessments upon receipt of the course outline, and apply **AS SOON AS POSSIBLE** to ensure the timely application of the accommodation.
 Students who apply later in the term may experience unavoidable delays in the processing of the application, which can affect the accommodation.

-**Missed Term Work**: A student who cannot complete an a course component (except the final exam, see the next section) due to incapacitating illness, severe domestic affliction or other compelling reasons must contact the instructor within two working days of missing the assessment, or as soon as possible, to request an excused absence.
+**Missed Term Work**: A student who cannot complete a course component (except the final exam, see the next section) due to incapacitating illness, severe domestic affliction or other compelling reasons must contact the instructor within two working days of missing the assessment, or as soon as possible, to request an excused absence.
 If an excused absence is granted, then weight will be transferred to other course components.
 An excused absence is a privilege and not a right.
 There is no guarantee that an absence will be excused.
 Misrepresentation of facts to gain an excused absence is a serious breach of the Code of Student Behaviour.
 In all cases, instructors may request adequate documentation to substantiate the reason for the absence at their discretion.

 **Deferred Final Examination**: A student who cannot write the final examination due to incapacitating illness, severe domestic affliction or other compelling reasons can apply for a deferred final examination.
 Such an application must be made to the student’s Faculty office within two working days of the missed examination and must be supported by appropriate documentation or a Statutory Declaration (see calendar on [Attendance](https://calendar.ualberta.ca/content.php?catoid=39&navoid=12216#attendance)).
 Deferred examinations are a privilege and not a right; there is no guarantee that a deferred examination will be granted.
 The Faculty may deny deferral requests in cases where less than 50% of term work has been completed.
 Misrepresentation of facts to gain a deferred examination is a serious breach of the Code of Student Behaviour.